russgooday/arthurs-motors/README.md

 ![cars for sale json](images/readme/generated_cars_json.jpg)

-From the generated json, with the help of Pandas and SQL Alchemy a relational database is created.
+From the generated json, with the help of Pandas and SQL Alchemy a relational database will be created.

-The *relationships* I see as follows:
+### Tables and relations:

-**Towns and Counties** (many-to-many)
-A county has many towns
-A town has many counties

-e.g. The town Newport can be found in Gwent, Isle of Wight and Shropshire
+- **Towns and Counties** (many-to-many): A county has many towns.
+A town has many counties. e.g. The town Newport can be found in Gwent, Isle of Wight and Shropshire

-**Makes and Models** of car (one-to-many)
-A make can have many models
+- **Makes and Models** of car (one-to-many): A make can have many models.
 A model has only one make

-**Models and Colours** (many-to-many)
-A model can have many colours
+- **Models and Colours** (many-to-many): A model can have many colours.
 A colour can have many models

-**Models and Fuel Types** (many-to-many)
-A model can have a few fueltypes
+- **Models and Fuel Types** (many-to-many): A model can have a few fueltypes.
 A fueltype can have many models

-**Models and Transmissions** (many-to-many)
-A model can have a few transmission types
+- **Models and Transmissions** (many-to-many): A model can have a few transmission types.
 A transmission type can have many models

-The database will be created using Postgres SQL.

-An ERD diagram to illustrate:
+An **ERD** diagram to illustrate:
 ![cars for sale tables](images/readme/cars_for_sale.jpg)

 ## Front End Task